 2. Non-regulated waters/wetlands (check if applicable):3

 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The area does not have the required hydrology to be jurisdictional wetlands.
+Explain:

 1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.